quarantin/beautiful-java/README.md

 ## jq
 You also need the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/

+## IntelliJ
+And you need to install IntelliJ.
+It can be downloaded from here: https://www.jetbrains.com/idea/download/

 # Install
 Start a Bash interpreter, and run the following commands: